Onome Ebi

-Onome Ebi (born 8 May 1983) is a Nigerian professional footballer who plays as a centre-back for Spanish Liga F club FC Levante Las Planas and the Nigeria women's national team.
-In 2019 she became the first African footballer to play in 5 FIFA World Cup Tournaments.
+Onome Ebi (born 8 May 1983) is a Nigerian former professional footballer who played as a centre-back for the Nigeria women's national team.
+In 2023, she became the first African footballer, male or female, to play in 6 FIFA World Cup tournaments.

 Club career

 She played for Bayelsa Queens FC in the Nigerian Women's Championship before moving to Piteå IF and Djurgårdens IF in Sweden's Damallsvenskan.
 Ebi said "I enjoyed my stay in Turkey because of the good weather.
 Going to Sweden was a different ball game, as the cold weather made it difficult for me to play good football.
 The amateur nature of the Swedish league made me launch a return to Turkey for Ataşehir Belediyespor FC in the First League."

 She then played for Turkish sides Düvenciler Lisesispor and Ataşehir Belediyespor at the First League.
 She made her Champions League debut in August 2012 while playing for Ataşehir Belediyespor.

 Ebi returned to the Swedish Damallsvenskan in 2013 to play for Sunnanå SK before going to Belarus to play for FC Minsk in the Belarusian Premier League.
 While there, she was a member of the team that won the Belarusian Premier League, the Belarusian Women's Cup and the Belarusian Women's Super Cup twice.

-In both club and international competitions, Ebi plays as the number five in the team due to the significance it holds for her.
+In both club and international competitions, Ebi played as the number five in the team due to the significance it holds for her.
 When she arrived at Minsk, the jersey number was already taken, so she asked for the number 55 instead.

-She currently plays for Chinese second division side Henan Jianye, where she signed in 2018.
+She later played for Chinese second division side Henan Jianye, where she signed in 2018.